NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Legacy methods to redirect this information to another location, possible under the control of another operator, such as (CNAME {{Section 3.6.2 of RFC1034}}) and DNAME {{!RFC6672}} remain functional.
 One could even outsource all delegation operational practice to another party with an DNAME on the `_deleg` label on the apex of the delegating zone.

-Additional to the legacy methods, a delegation may be outsourced to a third party by having an SVCB RRset with a single SVCB RR in AliasMode.
+Additional to the legacy methods, a delegation may be outsourced to a third parties by having RRs in AliasMode.
+Unlike SVCB, DELEG allows for more than a single DELEG RR in AliasMode in a DELEG RRset, enabling outsourcing a delegation to multiple different operators.

 ## DNSSEC protection of the delegation {#dnssec-protection}